California teachers pension fund joins Politan's legal fight against Masimo

 NEW YORK, March 3 (Reuters) - The $311 billion California state teachers pension fund is teaming up with an activist investor to stop Masimo Corp's MASI.O chief from receiving over half a billion dollars if there are changes to the U.S. medical device maker's corporate governance, including its board of directors.

-The California State Teachers' Retirement System (CalSTRS) told Reuters it is joining Politan Capital Management in challenging Masimo chief executive officer and chairman Joe Kiani's employment agreement in Delaware Chancery Court.
+The California State Teachers' Retirement System (CalSTRS) said it is joining Politan Capital Management in challenging Masimo chief executive officer and chairman Joe Kiani's employment agreement in Delaware Chancery Court.

 The contract would let Kiani walk away with roughly $600 million in compensation if more than one third of the company's five-member board is voted out within a 24-month period, the board appoints a lead independent director or Kiani were no longer both chairman of the board and CEO.